 The risks associated with the procedure include:

-- allergic reactions to medication or dye
+- an allergic reaction to medication or dye

 - breathing problems

-- blockage of the stented artery
+- a blockage of the stented artery

-- blood clots
+- a blood clot

-- heart attack
+- a heart attack

 - re-narrowing of the artery

 More often than not, the risks of not going through the procedure outweigh the risks associated with angioplasty with stent placement.